FctsFxns/schultzen-web/_works/HacerAgujeros.md

 ![image](/media/images/hacerAgujeros2.jpg)

 **Fer Forats** or **Making holes** in english is a cross-sectional, philosophical-poetic and artistic investigation on the capacity of transversal writing to create meaningful relationships.
 It became a tool to engage with the dangerously overwhelming gentrification process and dehumanization of the Rambla.
-The process began during my longterm research residency at the Santa Monica Arts Centre, the geolocated heart of this project due to its position right at the Ramblas, Barcelonas most emblematic yet heavily gentrified alley.
+The process began during my longterm research residency at the [Santa Monica Art Center](https://artssantamonica.gencat.cat/ca/detall/Rambla-14-fragments-itinerants-en-tres-temps), the geolocated heart of this project due to its position right at the Ramblas, Barcelonas most emblematic yet heavily gentrified alley.
-A rehearsal in form of a three session workshop, financed by a grant of the artist organised platform of Catalunya PAAC, took place with a small group of women gathered to practise transversal writing about the physical and emotional condition of the Rambla and ourselves.
+A first workshop, financed by a grant of the artist organised platform of Catalunya PAAC, was offered to a small group of women to practise transversal writing about the physical and emotional condition of the Rambla and ourselves.
 La Rambla (from the Arabic word ramla, sandy area or hole of sand) was literally perforated or excavated with words following first gestures of human writing.

-During spring of 2022 five persons were invited to form part of the second research group, called **Qalbi** (mi heart in Arab): Mar Merino, Ricardo Cardenas, Carlos Clemente and Diego Ballestrini joined the experiment to meet weekly during 3 months, write dialogs, relate to each other and get to know the place that surrounds us, the Ramblas.
+During spring of 2022 I invited five persons with diferent artistic backgrounds to form part of the second research group, called **Qalbi** (mi heart in Arab): Mar Merino, Ricardo Cardenas, Carlos Clemente and Diego Ballestrini joined the experiment to meet weekly during 3 months, write dialogs, relate to each other and get to know the place that surrounds us, the Ramblas.

 ![image](/media/images/hacerAgujerosQalbi2.jpg)
 ![image](/media/images/hacerAgujerosQalbi1.jpg)
 ![image](/media/images/hacerAgujeros3.jpg)